 Getting started

-Install tok0, register it with your AI tool, and run your first compressed command.
+Install tok0, register it with your AI tool, run a compressed command.
 Three steps, under a minute.

-This is the shortest path from a fresh terminal to a compressed git diff.
-If you want every install option, see Installation.
+The shortest path from a fresh terminal to a compressed git diff.
+For every install option, see Installation.

 1. Install the binary